 Do I have to have all my pre-requisites completed at the time I apply?

 All pre-requisites must be completed or in progress and completed prior to the program start date.
 You must receive a “C” (2.0 on 4.0 scale) or better to be considered as an applicant.
+Additionally, the overall prerequisite GPA must be 3.0 on a 4.0 scale.
 International applicants may contact us for equivalencies.

 When do you begin accepting applications for the program?